Classification of the invariants of foliations by curves of low degree on the three-dimensional projective space: Foliations with locally free conormal sheaf of degree 3

 In addition, $\sigma$ induces the commutative diagram in display \eqref{diag-xx} below, with the middle column being a codimension one distribution $\G$ of degree 1.

+It follows from the bottom row of diagram \eqref{diag-xx} that $S \subset \sing(\G)$.
+Indeed, being $N_\sF^*$ locally free implies, by Lemma \ref{n-loc free}, that the curve $C$ in the diagram is of pure dimension 1.
+Therefore, applying the functor $\mathcal{H}om(\cdot,\O)$ to the bottom row of this diagram, we have that $\mathcal{E}xt^2(\IC(2),\O) =0$ and an epimorphism

-It follows from the bottom row of diagram \eqref{diag-xx} that $S \subset \sing(\G)$; let $S'$ denote the maximal 1-dimensional subscheme of $\sing(\G)$.
-According to the classification of distribution of degree one \cite[Section 8]{CCJ}, $S'$ is a curve of degree at most 3 with $p_a(S')=0$.
+implies the desired inclusion $S \subset W:=\sing(\G)$.
+Let $S'$ denote the maximal 1-dimensional subscheme of $\sing(\G)$.
+According to the classification of codimension one distributions of degree 1 \cite[Section 8]{CCJ}, $S'$ is a curve of degree at most 3 with $p_a(S')=0$.
 It follows that $1\le\deg(S)\le3$, and $p_a(S)=1-2 \deg(S)$ \cite[Proposition 2.1]{H1}.
 Let us now look at each of the three possible cases.

 \begin{itemize} \item If $\deg(S)=1$, then $S$ is a line, contradicting $p_a(S)=-1$.